benchlab/benchvm/README.md

 For a size parameter of length n
 `downsize := 32 - bytesLength - s`

+## Note
+This library is not for individual use.
+It is used within BenchChain Core and BenGo implementation.

 ## Roadmap
 - Mapping needs to be more recursive